-As at March 2021, the Positive Choices portal and resources had been accessed by 1,735,408 unique users, spanning 221 different countries.
+As at September 2021, the Positive Choices portal and resources had been accessed by 2.1 million unique users, spanning 221 different countries.
 Hard copy resources were distributed to >3,000 schools across Australia in 2014 and 2020.

 The impact of Positive Choices on the behaviour of its users has been examined in a small sub-sample of Australian school staff (n = 26) and parents (n = 100).
 Among school staff, 73% intended to deliver evidence-based alcohol/drug prevention education as a result of accessing Positive Choices resources.
 Among parents, 83% intended to implement more evidence-based alcohol/drug prevention parenting strategies as a result of accessing Positive Choices resources.